What are the best small towns to visit in Portugal?

 The easiest way to get there is by renting a car.
 The driving time is 1h30 minutes.

-Over the years, Nazaré has built up a reputation of being one of the most beautiful places in Portugal.
+Over the years, Nazaré has built up a reputation for being one of the most beautiful places in Portugal.

 Whether you want to go to the beach, partake in some fishing or simply admire the view, this unique coastal town is a great place to be.